LTUC/amman-dotnet-401d2/Curriculum/Class04/README.md

 ## Learning Objectives
-1. Students will be introduced to Object Oriented Programming
+1. Students will be introduced to Object Oriented Programming.
-2. Students will know the difference between a class and an object
+1. Students will know the difference between a class and an object.
-3. Students will know the difference between the stack and the heap.
+1. Students will know the difference between the stack and the heap.
-4. Students will be introduced to Garbage Collection and it's purpose.
+1. Students will be introduced to Garbage Collection and it's purpose.

 ## Lecture Outline

 ### Object-Oriented Programming

 - What is Object Oriented Programming?

 Object oriented programming is mimicking real world objects in code.